m-sample/writing/Linux/linux-process-model.md

 or `clone()` system
 call](https://en.wikipedia.org/wiki/Fork_(system_call)).
 After the
-fork/clone, execution immediately continues in *both* the parent *and* the child (ignoring `vfork()`), but along different code paths by virtue of the return code value from `fork`.
-You read that correctly - one `fork`/`clone` system call provides a return code in two different processes!
+fork/clone, execution immediately continues in *both* the parent *and* the child (ignoring `vfork()` and `'clone()`'s `CLONE_VFORK` option), but along different code paths by virtue of the return code value from `fork()`/`clone()`.
+You read that correctly – one `fork()`/`clone()` system call provides a return code in two different processes!
+The parent receives the PID of the child as its return code, and the child receives 0 so the shared code of the parent and child can branch based on that value.
 There are some cloning nuances with multi-threaded parents and copy-on-write memory for efficiency that do need to be elaborated on here.
 The child process inherits the memory state of the parent and open files, network sockets and the controlling terminal, if any.

 Typically the parent process will capture the PID of the child to monitor its lifecycle (see reaping above).
 The child process's